Muscadelle Grape Variety: Steady as She Goes

 Producing high-quality Sauternes is a remarkable feat of ingenuity.
 However, every input must be meticulously planned, and every decision will significantly impact the final product.
 These choices, often linked to economic factors, can make or break Cru Classe Sauternes.

 It all starts after bunches of botrytized grapes enter the winery.
 Extracting the juice from the crusher and press can be exceedingly difficult – this viscous nectar can stick to the press and is difficult to pump.
 Several properties use vertical presses, which give a very gentle extraction, while others prefer pneumatic machines, which offer faster results.
 After pressing, the rich must will be pumped into the fermentation vessel.
 There is a consensus among the classified estates that fermentation in barrique produces the most complex and structured Sauternes wines.
 In the best years, Chateau d’Yquem will use 100 percent new wood for the fermentation and maturation, slightly less in difficult vintages.
-Some winemakers rely on indigenous yeasts to undertake the fermentation; others prefer cultured versions.
-But there are also fierce proponents of using stainless steel and/or concrete.
-There is no doubt that tank fermentation has advantages: temperature can be easily controlled, and so can volatile acidity.
-Yet it is equally true that most exceptional Sauternes is made in wood.

 Typically, the fermentation would continue until most sugar is converted to alcohol.
-However, that is not the aim when making Sauternes; with a must rich in sugar, there will come the point at which fermentation will stop, as the alcohol inhibits the yeast from gobbling up all the glucose.
+However, that is not the aim when making Sauternes; with a must rich in sugar, there will come a point at which fermentation will stop, as the alcohol inhibits the yeast from gobbling up all the glucose.
 Otherwise, the winemaker can chill the wine or add sulfur dioxide to stop the process.
 After that, the wine will be aged – typically in 225-liter barrels – before fining and bottling.

 Several key choices face winemakers: